 By 1955, Alex’s world began to unravel.
 In February 1955, police were called to a “fracas” at the annual Sausalito Artists Ball.
 According to a press report:

 “Charles Carmona, an employee of St. Vincent’s School for Boys north of San Rafael, was given first aid by the Sausalito fire department to check the bleeding from severe facial cuts.
 He told police that Ernest Alexander, former Sausalitan now living in San Francisco, hit him in the face with a beer bottle after he had danced with Alexander’s wife.
 Carmona claimed the blow splintered the bottle and police said the injured man had deep cuts on his forehead, nose, chin and both cheeks.
 Alexander denied he hit Carmona with the bottle and witnesses to the fracas said they did not see Alexander wield the weapon.”
 No charges were laid because “Carmona refused to sign a complaint against Alexander”.

 At some point in 1955, Dolly died in hospital while undergoing a second mastectomy.
 Alex, distraught, began to fall apart.
-As Alex slid towards insanity (perhaps due to general paresis caused by late-stage syphilis), Luke was cared for in Sausalito by David and Helen Morris.
+As Alex slid towards insanity (perhaps due to general paresis caused by late-stage syphilis), Mark was was taken into the local foster care system.